twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 A character with an inability in the crafting numenera skill, or no training in it at all, can’t help with these tasks.

+> Unless the PCs have coldweather clothing from the village, they take 1 point of cold damage every ten minutes they are here.
+Building a large campfire inside the structure somewhat offsets the cold so that unprotected PCs take only 1 point of cold damage every hour.

 If none of the PCs have the crafting numenera skill, they can try repairing the teleporter using the understanding numenera skill, but the difficulty of all the rolls are hindered.

 Once the PCs have everything plugged in, they can tell that the pieces are drawing power and everything should work.
 However, the